Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

   - Added the following Multi app and Hybrid app support in CLI (TZ), VS, and VSCode extension for Tizen

   **Multi App**
-  Developers can now have multiple dependent applications in a single workspace and perform all App life cycle events like App creation, building, packaging, installing and testing.
+  Developers can now have multiple dependent applications in a single workspace and perform all app life cycle events like app creation, building, packaging, installing, and testing:
     - Tizen.Native App + Tizen.Native App
     - Tizen.Web App + Tizen.Web App
     - Tizen.Dotnet App + Tizen.Dotnet App